-These beautiful hand-woven African Baskets are all natural, made from the local ‘elephant grass’.
+These beautiful hand-woven Small African Bolga Baskets, assorted are all natural, made from the local ‘elephant grass’.
 The grass grows wild and is harvested, dried into straw and then woven by the women of the village.
 The men tan the goat hides and work the leather onto the handles.
 They are made in the historic village of Bolgatanga, Ghana, Africa.

 *see related items below – more basket sizes.